hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 After getting everything set up, you might want to check if Waybar is configured to your liking.
 To launch it, simply type `waybar` into your terminal.
-If you would like waybar to launch alongside hyprland, you can do this by adding a line to your hyprland configuration that reads `exec-once=waybar`
+If you would like Waybar to launch alongside Hyprland, you can do this by adding a line to your Hyprland configuration that reads `exec-once=waybar`.

 ### Waybar popups render behind the windows